k78ma/quartz/content/Polymath/W2024 Polymath.md

 	- Cloud: Access to internet?
 (Boat, Kodama)
 #### Bring-up
 - Entire ML pipeline should have a clearly defined and smooth bring-up process, eventually become a part of Polymath's general bring-up
+	- Maybe separate the parts we need from the big MMDet3D repo
 - Is it easier for me to create in-house tools for collection/labeling?
 - Data collection → Labeling → Training → Deployment